Vladimir Đukanović: Political career

 Đukanović announced in July 2019 that he was suspending all political activities within the Progressive Party until certain individuals criticized by Aleksandar Vučić at a recent meeting of the party's main board were removed from their roles.
 He did not ultimately leave the party.

 In May 2020, Đukanović encouraged supporters of the Progressive Party's administration to respond to opposition protesters by lighting torches from their roofs.
-An opposition political group subsequently filed criminal charges against him for hooliganism; he denied the charge – saying that he had instigated the action but was not an organizer – and described the criminal report as a "badge of honour."
+An opposition political group subsequently filed criminal charges against him for hooliganism; he denied the charge – saying that he had instigated the action but was not an organizer – and described the criminal report as a "badge of honor."

 He received the twenty-seventh position on the Progressive Party's list in the 2020 Serbian parliamentary election and was elected to a third term when the list won a landslide majority with 188 mandates.
 He is now the chair of the committee on the judiciary, public administration, and local self-government.
-He continues to serves on the security services committee and in Serbia's delegation to the NATO parliamentary assembly and is a member of the parliamentary friendship groups with Argentina, Austria, Brazil China, Cuba, Cyprus, the Czech Republic, France, Germany, Greece, Hungary, Iran, Israel, Italy, Japan, Russia, Spain, Turkey, the United Kingdom, and the United States of America.
+He continues to serve on the security services committee and in Serbia's delegation to the NATO parliamentary assembly and is a member of the parliamentary friendship groups with Argentina, Austria, Brazil China, Cuba, Cyprus, the Czech Republic, France, Germany, Greece, Hungary, Iran, Israel, Italy, Japan, Russia, Spain, Turkey, the United Kingdom, and the United States of America.

 In August 2020, he tweeted that he hoped Serbian citizens vacationing in Croatia would receive "a broken car and punctured tires, a slap or a kick in the buttocks, annoyed waiters who ignore you, the worst of insults and threats."
-This comment, which occurred against the backdrop of the anniversary of Operation Storm, was met with criticism. in a follow-up tweet, Đukanović accused Croatia of celebrating the legacy of the Nazis and Ustaše and the ethnic cleansing of Serbs, and continued to criticize Serbs who vacationed there.
+This comment, which occurred against the backdrop of the anniversary of Operation Storm, was met with criticism.
+In a follow-up tweet, Đukanović accused Croatia of celebrating the legacy of the Nazis and Ustaše and the ethnic cleansing of Serbs, and continued to criticize Serbs who vacationed there.
 He added that his tweets represented only his views and not those of the Progressive Party.

-During the 2022 North Kosovo crisis, Đukanović stated that it was necessary to “denazify the Balkans”, in reference to the 2022 Russian invasion of Ukraine.
+During the 2022 North Kosovo crisis, Đukanović stated that it was necessary to "denazify the Balkans", in reference to the 2022 Russian invasion of Ukraine.

+On 21 November 2024, in the very beginning of the 2024-2025 Serbian anti-corruption protests, Đukanović tweeted "We must fight against anarchist terrorists, fake commie intellectuals, the pseudo-elite that is ravaging Serbia with anti-Serbian attitudes.
+It is time to stop this social scum.
+In every place and at every step.
+Firstly, in every discussion, and God forbid, if necessary, with force.
+This scum will no longer be able to terrorize this country.
+Long live Serbia and just fight bravely".

+In December 2024, commenting on the involvement of high school students in the 2024-2025 Serbian anti-corruption protests, Đukanović stated that "children are property of the state until they reach the age of majority".
+The statement caused great controversy, with the Commissioner for the Protection of Equality, Brankica Janković, describing it as "utterly unfounded, dangerous, and condemnable". Đukanović defended his statement by claiming it was "metaphorical" and "taken out of context".